 And finally, I had to use a STRONG flavour to disguise the coconut!
 DH is not a lover of coconut and if this vegan ice-cream were to be coconut flavour with just a hint of whatever, I’d never hear the end of the complaints.
 Hence, stem ginger ice-cream, which is sufficiently fiery to largely overwhelm the naturally coconutty taste.
 It’s also one of my favourite flavours!

 (For what it’s worth, I actually quite like coconut, and may well make a batch of ‘coconut’ flavour coconut ice-cream, for my own personal enjoyment, and definitely not for sharing.)

 A Shabbat treat!

-This vegan ice-cream does take a bit more effort than simply mix and churn, but it’s well worth it.
+This vegan stem ginger ice-cream does take a bit more effort than simply mix and churn, but it’s well worth it.
 I chilled the cooked custard in the fridge overnight so it was ready to freeze whenever I had time the next day.
 We ate it as dessert after our Shabbat dinner, with some almond and sesame biscuits and a fruit salad.
 YUM!

 Recipe makes about 600ml of delicious vegan ice-cream – roughly equivalent to one tub of ‘premium’ ice-cream.

 If you want deliciously easy, family-friendly recipes like this one delivered straight to your inbox, simply click here to subscribe. (of course, I’ll never pass on your email address to anyone.)

 Creamy, dreamy and luscious ice-cream flavoured with zingy stem ginger.
 It's hard to believe it's not dairy!

 - 280 g jar stem ginger in syrup